gyng/nowplaying-widget/README.md

 }
 ```

-## Autostart
+### Autostart

-Add it to Startup apps in Task Manager.
+Add np.exe to Startup apps in Task Manager.

+### Priority list

+If multiple audio sources exist np-widget uses this list of executable names to decide which to show.
+The current list of all audio sources is in "All media".

 ## Feature ideas